 Each year, the graduate students in the department invite a speaker to campus.
 The graduate students shall decide as a group whom they would like to invite.
 You are encouraged to consider emerging voices in literary criticism and to consult with the Director of Graduate Studies and other faculty before submitting your proposal to the Chair.
 This effort is spearheaded by that year's Graduate Student Representatives (see below under Committees); however, all graduate students are strongly encouraged to take an active role in the nomination and voting processes and to participate in the events surrounding the visit.
 The lecture is usually scheduled for sometime during the spring semester and should be held at a time when broad participation can be expected (i.e. not Friday afternoon).
-Customarily, organizers write and deliver the speaker introduction (ask speaker for a CV or a biographical summary), arrange the dinner with graduate students that follows the lecture, offer to facilitate meetings with faculty members and graduate students with similar research interests, publicize the event campus-wide, and, if applicable, arrange a visit to one of the university's archival collections.
+Customarily, organizers write and deliver the speaker introduction (ask the speaker for a CV or a biographical summary), arrange the dinner with graduate students that follows the lecture, offer to facilitate meetings with faculty members and graduate students with similar research interests, publicize the event campus-wide, and, if applicable, arrange a visit to one of the university's archival collections.
 Contact the Department Manager for assistance with the logistical components of the visit well in advance of the date on which the event is to take place.
+NB: in 2021-22, continuing concerns regarding the COVID-19 pandemic may requrire this event, like all other university events, to migrate to a Zoom environment.